Explore, Deepen and Attune Through Your Heart

 Also, except in emergencies, VVRC does not provide personal transportation for those arriving without a vehicle.

-FLYING: If you are flying, it is easiest to come into Denver International Airport (DIA): and either rent a car to Crestone or arrange with ExpressArrow Bus Service: (Expressarrow.com) which has a daily route to Moffat.
+FLYING and Ground Transportation: If you are flying, it is easiest to come into Denver International Airport (DIA): and either 1.
+Rent a car to Crestone or 2.
+Check with Ground Transportation at DIA.
+Greyhound Bus offers an inexpensive Express to their terminal in downtown Denver (1055 19th Street 303-293-6555).
+YOUR FLIGHT ARRIVAL TIME MUST ALLOW FOR TRANSIT TO THE GREYHOUND TERMINAL IN TIME FOR THE EXPRESSARROW DEPARTURE.
+There you can arrange with ExpressArrow Bus Service: (Expressarrow.com) which has a daily route (generally departs Denver at 1:45 pm and arrives Moffat at 6 pm) to Ralph Mitchel Park in Moffat.
 With prior arrangement someone from the Retreat Center can pick you up in Moffat.
 VVRC does charge $30.00 for this service.